phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 395775
+#Total Number of Tweets: 1387528
-#Number of Clinton Tweets: 368066
+#Number of Trump Tweets: 396430
-#Number of Cruz Tweets: 286069
+#Number of Clinton Tweets: 368356
-#Number of Sanders Tweets: 243846
+#Number of Cruz Tweets: 286451
-#Number of Rubio Tweets: 71207
+#Number of Sanders Tweets: 244018
-#Number of Carson Tweets: 20928
+#Number of Rubio Tweets: 71313
-#Total Number of Tweets:
+#Number of Carson Tweets: 20967
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---